danglenzig/LeapLord/ABOUT.md

 \- Visual Studio: Code editor (I had some trouble with the Rider integration, so I decided to stick with what I know for now)

-\- ChatGPT: Moral support, shameless sycophancy, and occasionally answering dumb questions
+\- ChatGPT: Moral support, servile flattery, and occasionally answering dumb questions

 ## Summary